The Apprentice (British TV series): Series 7 (2011)

 Applications for the seventh series began in April 2010.
 Between the applicants being processed, to the filming of the first task, Sugar announced that the prize had been changed, and that now participants of the show were competing for an investment from him of £250,000, with Sugar becoming their business partner, owning a 50% share, but also providing guidance and support from himself and a team of experts to help develop the winning candidate's plan.
 Those applying prior to this announcement, were not aware of the prize change until later on.
 The change was due to the issue involving English and that Sugar was finding it difficult to find roles for the winners.
 The sixteen candidates who eventually secured a place on the series were revealed on 3 May 2011, via the official website and in a press launch, with the opening episode aired a week later on 10 May.

 In a change to format, the final involved the Interviews that candidates undertook, though these included a scrutinising of the candidates' business plans as well.
-Thomas Pellereau became Sugar's first business partner, whereupon he used his prize to launch a range of manicure products with assistance from Sugar, including a line of curved nail files – the S-file, the S-Buffer and the Emergency File, two curved nail clippers, the S-Clipper and S-Clipper mini and a curved foot exfoliator, and the S-Ped – which were made available with major retailers in the country.
+After winning the seventh series, Thomas Pellereau became Sugar's first business partner, whereupon he used his prize to launch a range of manicure products with assistance from Sugar, including a line of curved nail files – the S-file, the S-Buffer and the Emergency File, two curved nail clippers, the S-Clipper and S-Clipper mini and a curved foot exfoliator, and the S-Ped – which were made available with major retailers in the country.
 While Susan Ma failed to win the series, Sugar said that he liked her plan, later investing into her skincare company Tropic in 2012.

 Series 8 (2012)

 The eighth series began on 21 March 2012, and was the last to use the format for the task layout as was used in the previous series.
-The series was won by Ricky Martin, who used his prize to launch his joint venture recruitment company called Hyper Recruitment Solutions (HRS), on 23 October 2012, which was designed to deal with recruitment in the field of science.
+The eighth series was won by Ricky Martin, who used his prize to launch his joint venture recruitment company called Hyper Recruitment Solutions (HRS), on 23 October 2012, which was designed to deal with recruitment in the field of science.
 Ricky was subsequently invited back to appear on the tenth series as an interviewer.

 Series 9 (2013)

 The ninth series began on 7 May 2013, and saw the format of the task layout reverted to its original approach prior to the seventh series, though with the final task amended to focus on the investment prize, in which the finalists of the process had to conduct a presentation of their business idea to a panel of experts, including branding, an advert, and answering any questions given about their proposal.
-The series was won by Dr. Leah Totton, who used her prize to open her first cosmetic skin clinic on 22 January 2014.
+The ninth series was won by Dr. Leah Totton, who used her prize to open her first cosmetic skin clinic on 22 January 2014.